xmagpie/counsel-test/README.md

 * `counsel-ctest-cmd` - command that is used to run ctest, defaults to "ctest".
   If you wish to use the custom ctest binary, point this variable to it, e.g.
   `(setq counsel-ctest-cmd "path/to/custom/ctest-bin)`.
-* `counsel-ctest-dir` - directory from where to run the `counsel-ctest-candidates-cmd` and perform ctest tests execution.
+* `counsel-test-dir` - directory from where to run the `counsel-ctest-candidates-cmd` and perform ctest tests execution.
 Default value is `nil`.
 When `nil` the user is asked for the directory interactively.
 This is the primary candidate for being a dir-local